Article 6.2

 Countries swapping carbon credits

-Article 6 of the Paris Agreement was agreed to increase mitigation ambition, and to help countries achieve the targets set in their Nationally Determined Contribution (NDC), through international cooperation.
+Article 6 of the Paris Agreement allows countries to increase mitigation ambition and achieve the targets set in their Nationally Determined Contribution (NDC) through international cooperation.

-But actual negotiations under Article 6 have focused almost entirely on the creation of carbon markets and carbon crediting programs.
+But actual Article 6 negotiations have focused almost entirely on the creation of carbon markets and carbon crediting programs.

 At COP26 in Glasgow in 2021, countries agreed on a broad framework of rules to govern and implement international carbon market mechanisms based on Article 6.

-This included agreement on Article 6.2, which allows countries to trade emission reductions and removals with one another through bilateral or multilateral agreements.
+This included agreement on Article 6.2, which allows countries to trade emission reductions and removals – internationally transferred mitigation outcomes, or ITMOs -- with each other through bilateral or multilateral agreements.

 Rules governing Article 6.2 were finalized at COP29 in Baku in 2024, but they provide minimal guidance and don’t guarantee integrity.

-During the mid-year climate conference in Bonn, countries with interests in carbon markets pushed hard for full operationalization of the Article 6 mechanisms.
+During the 2025 mid-year climate conference in Bonn, countries with interests in carbon markets pushed hard for full operationalization of the Article 6 mechanisms.
+But no serious effort was made to deal with the problems of the weak Article 6.2 rulebook.

 How Effective are Article 6 Carbon Market Rules?

-With agreement on Article 6.2 complete, countries began announcing bilateral deals for carbon credits.
-Most of these deals involve land and forests; some are based on the use of cookstoves.
+With agreement on Article 6.2 complete, countries began announcing bilateral agreements for carbon credits.
+Some of these deals may involve land, forests, agriculture and bioenergy, while others will be based on energy or transport.

-But the bilateral deals announced under 6.2 have not inspired confidence.
-CLARA member Carbon Market Watch questions the transparency, credit quality, and sustainable development benefits of the 6.2 deals.
-CMW’s conclusion: “The Article 6.2 rulebook sets out a weak framework, scoring poorly across most of the evaluation criteria.“
+But the relatively few rules governing Article 6.2 do not inspire confidence.
+CLARA member Carbon Market Watch questions the transparency, credit quality, and sustainable development benefits of potential 6.2 deals.
+CMW’s conclusion: “The Article 6.2 rulebook sets out a weak framework, scoring poorly across most of the evaluation criteria.”

-CLARA is also compiling a listing of country-to-country carbon credit deals that are moving forward using Article 6.2 guidance.
-Deals are being announced all the time, although details are short.
+CLARA is compiling a list of country-to-country carbon credit agreements that are moving forward under the Article 6.2 framework.
+New agreements are being announced all the time, although details are short.
 You can access that database here.